cncf/foundation/online-programs-guidelines.md

 ## Who can participate in CNCF Online Programs ##

 Members
-* Platinum members are eligible for 4 activities for the year including live webinar, on-demand webinar, livestream, and YouTube playlist submission.
+* Platinum members are eligible for 4 activities per quarter including live webinar, on-demand webinar, livestream, and YouTube playlist submission.
+(Only 1 can be live webinar or 1 live stream, you get to choose.)
-* Gold members are eligible for 4 activities for the year including on-demand webinar, livestream, and YouTube playlist submission.
+* Gold members are eligible for 4 activities per quarter including on-demand webinar, livestream, and YouTube playlist submission.
+(Only 1 can be livestream, you get to choose.)
-* Silver members are eligible for 2 activities for the year including on-demand webinars, livestream, and YouTube playlist submission.
+* Silver members are eligible for 2 activities per quarter including on-demand webinars, livestream, and YouTube playlist submission.
+(Only 1 can be livestream, you get to choose.)
 * End user supporter members cannot hold a webinar.
 * CNCF Member webinars will have “member webinar” in the YouTube description.